 “Introduction to Algorithms, Third Edition” by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein is nothing less than an essential guide to algorithms of all kinds.
-It is very comprehensive and accessible to all kinds of readers, beginners, and professionals alike.
-It is clearly worded and covers a lot of subject matter.
-But it also is kind of complex and not so easy to follow.
+It is comprehensive and accessible to all readers, beginners, and professionals alike.
+It is worded and covers a lot of subject matter.
+But it also is complex and not so easy to follow.

-It covers topics such as data structures, fast algorithms, polynomial-time algorithms for seemingly intractable problems, graph theory, computational geometry, and much more.
+It covers data structures, fast algorithms, polynomial-time algorithms for seemingly intractable problems, graph theory, computational geometry, and much more.
 While it contains some examples in pseudo-code, it still is a very theoretical book in my eyes.

 The Pragmatic Programmer

-“The Pragmatic Programmer” is one of the most significant books I have ever read.
-It is filled with both technical and professional practical advice that helped me in a lot of projects and to become a better developer.
+“The Pragmatic Programmer” is one of the most important books I have ever read.
+It is filled with technical and professional practical advice that helped me in many projects and became a better developer.

 The book is highly relevant even in 2020, especially with the new 20th Anniversary Edition.
 It examines what it means to be a modern developer by exploring topics that range from personal responsibility and career development to architectural techniques.

-After reading the book, you should know what continuous learning means and how important it is; how to write flexible, adaptable and dynamic code; how to solve the problems of concurrent code; how to guard against security vulnerabilities; how to test ruthlessly and effectively; and much more.
+After reading the book, you should know what continuous learning means and its importance.
+Furthermore, I know how to write flexible, adaptable and dynamic code; solve the problems of concurrent code; guard against security vulnerabilities; test ruthlessly and effectively; and much more.